-- 1. the removal or reduction of Naramata as any sort of growth area (e.g. Rural Growth Area or Village Settlement Area); - 2. the removal of Kaleden as any sort of growth area (e.g. Rural Growth Area or Village Settlement Area); and - 3. revised Climate Action policies.
+- 1. the designation of Naramata (i.e. as a "Rural Growth Area" or "Village Settlement Area"); - 2. the designation of Kaleden (i.e. as a "Rural Growth Area" or "Village Settlement Area"); and - 3. revised Climate Action policies.

-In considering the feedback received, Administration is cognizant of the critical link that exists between infrastructure, the environment and social conditions that is necessary to achieve effective growth management.
+In considering the feedback received, the critical link that exists between infrastructure, the environment and social conditions that are necessary to achieve effective growth management needs to be considered.